Railways.

 Only later (when I saw trains in motion) did I discover that the line was still open and the electric rail 'live'.

-Combination Systems.
+Combination Systems

-Some systems use third rail for part of the route, and overhead lines for the remainder.
+Some systems use third rail for part of the route, and overhead wires for the remainder.
 These exist sometimes because of the connection of separately-owned railways using the different systems, or because of local regulations.

-Electric Trains in the British Isles Today.
+Electric Trains in the British Isles

 See caption for picture information.
 See caption for picture information.